MITIAMO will use a pair of practice matches against Bendigo league teams to sharpen their game ahead of another finals campaign.

 “Give Marong credit, they didn’t drop their heads at any stage; they kept on going the whole game, which is great for a young team,” Clohesy said.

-“They’ve been very competitive all season and never stopped trying.
+“They’ve been very competitive all season.

 “Because it was our last (regular season) game we were keen to play the game out hard.”